 Monday 21st May 2018, 13:45 (for a 14:00 start) – 16:00, House of Lords, Westminster

-This Commission Inquiry will convene leading industry, academic, policy and political partners to investigate the potential for innovation in ageing across the UK.
-Our first session will focus on Retirement communities and care homes.
+This Commission Inquiry is convening leading industry, academic, policy and political partners to investigate the potential for innovation in ageing across the UK.
+This first session will focused on Retirement communities and care homes.

 There is an appetite amongst policy makers to find out ‘what works’ in terms of health innovation, and how good ideas can diffuse across health and social care.
 We believe this Commission Inquiry can achieve meaningful change and identify much-needed solutions in light of population ageing; we are also expecting a high level of press attention.